Dale Miller (academic): Career

 Following his Ph.D., Miller started his academic career as an assistant professor at the University of Pennsylvania in 1983 and was promoted to associate professor in 1989.
 From 1997 to 2001, he was the Department Head of the Department of Computer Science and Engineering at the Pennsylvania State University.
-He was a professor at the Ecole Polytechnique from 2002 to 2006.
+He was a professor at the École Polytechnique from 2002 to 2006.

 Having moved to France in 2002, he is currently a Director of Research at Inria Saclay and was the scientific leader of the Parsifal team at Inria Saclay for 12 years.

 Research

 Miller's research spans the area of computational logic and focuses on proof theory, automated reasoning, unification theory, operational semantics, and logic programming.
-He is best known as one of the designers of the λProlog programming language and the Abella theorem prover.
+He is best known as one of the designers of the λProlog programming language and the Abella interactive theorem prover.
 In addition to other honors, he has received two LICS Test-of-Time awards and an ERC Advanced Grant.

 Logic programming and formalized meta-theory

 Miller and Gopalan Nadathur co-developed the logic programming language λProlog, which is based on higher-order intuitionistic logic and was the first programming language to directly support λ-tree syntax (also known as higher-order abstract syntax).
 Since the language's introduction in 1985, various implementations have been made, including ELPI and Teyjus.

 With Alwen Tiu, Miller extended the proof theory for fixed points and first-order quantification to incorporate λ-tree syntax.
-Their analysis showed that negation-as-failure forces a distinction between generic and universal quantification.
+Their analysis showed that negation as failure forces a distinction between generic and universal quantification.
 They introduced the ∇-quantifier to capture the generic quantifier.
 Their extended logical system could directly capture many model-checking and meta-theoretical aspects of the π-calculus.

 Working with Nadathur, Tiu, Andrew Gacek, and Kaustuv Chaudhuri, Miller helped design the Abella interactive theorem prover.
 Since this prover directly supports λ-tree syntax, it is possible to use it to reason inductively and coinductively on syntactic objects containing binding.
 This prover has successfully been applied to the formalized meta-theory of the λ-calculus, the π-calculus, and to programming languages specified using operational semantics.